ray-project/ray/doc/source/rllib/rllib-learner.rst

 ------------

 If you enable the `RLModule`
-and `Learner` APIs via the RLlib algorithm config, then `Algorithm` will construct a `LearnerGroup` for you, but if you’re using these APIs standalone, you can construct the `LearnerGroup` as follows.
+and `Learner` APIs via the RLlib algorithm config, then `Algorithm` constructs a `LearnerGroup` for you, but if you’re using these APIs standalone, you can construct the `LearnerGroup` as follows.

 .. testcode::
     :hide: